 Although the caviar and Krug offerings are top-shelf:

-the rest of the food (on my flight at least) tends to be beautifully presented but lacks taste.
+the rest of the food (on my flight at least) tends to be beautifully presented but lacks flavour.

-The service delivery on Cathay Pacific is professional but with little of the general chit-chat you would usually experience with an Australian carrier.
+The service delivery on Cathay Pacific is professional but with little of the general chit-chat you would usually experience on an Australian carrier.

-The screen measures only 15 inches, which is pretty small compared to other First Class products (Singapore Airlines’ screen measures 24 inches), yet thankfully can be adjusted to any angle, which is great if you want to watch something whilst laying down.
+The screen measures only 15 inches, which is pretty small compared to other First Class products (Singapore Airlines’ screen is more than double the size).
+Thankfully, it can be adjusted to any angle, which is great if you want to watch something whilst laying down.

 Each First Class passenger receives a bag with high-quality PYE pyjamas, an eyemask and slippers:

-The five main programs New Zealand-based travellers can use for redemptions on Cathay Pacific are:
+The five main programs Australia-based travellers can use for redemptions on Cathay Pacific are:

 - Qantas Points